molgenis/Graph2VR/README.md

 # GraphVR

 GraphVR is an application to Visualize Graphs (SPARQL) as 3D Graphs in Virtual Reality.
-The idea is to explore, analyze, and interact with the data in the graph in an intuitively.
+The idea is to explore, analyze, and interact with the data in the graph intuitively.

 GraphVR has been built in Unity and is able to connect to a SPARQL endpoint using [dotNetRDF](https://dotnetrdf.org/).
 We got inspired by many diffferent tools to work with Linked data and to visualize Graphs.